MatthewBlow/New-Work-SE-Main-Deliverable/README.md

   https://orderway.glitch.me/

+  The app goes inactive after not being used for a while, so let it load for a bit while it becomes active again.

 ## Usage

 Simply select the foods you want to eat as well as the amount per item and add it to your cart by clicking "Add".
 Once in the cart, confirm your cart items by clicking "Order".